Skip to content

 The ones you do get include:

 As a reminder, you won’t have automatic call recording on this plan.
-You will, however, get desk phone and SIP link support.
+But you will get desk phone and SIP link support.

 Premier plan